 Successful dog bite lawsuits recover compensation for all of your losses.
 This includes obvious repercussions from the dog bite, like medical bills.
-It also includes losses that are less apparent, like emotional trauma from living with a permanent disfigurement.
+It also includes losses that are less apparent, like emotional trauma from living with permanent disfigurement.

 The types of compensation you can recover include:

 - Lost wages,